 The Vessel is a futuristic 45-meter structure that will allow you to have great views of the city from different heights, approaches and angles (don't forget to bring your cell phone or camera with enough battery).
 You can climb this labyrinth from four different staircases that will take you to the top: my advice is to spend some time there enjoying the views of the city and the structure itself and playing with your camera.

-Buy your tickets for The Vessel well in advance and look down from its top over the Hudson River, The Shed cultural center, the High Line park and the surrounding skyscrapers.
-Even if you look closely you'll see One World Trade Center and the Empire State Building on the horizon.
+Buy your tickets for The Vessel well in advance and see the Hudson River, The Shed cultural center, the High Line park and the surrounding skyscrapers from the top.
+Even if you look closely you'll see One World Trade Center and the Empire State Building on the skyline.

 - Address: 20 Hudson Yards, New York, NY 10001

-- Directions: 34th Street-Hudson Yards Station Subway Station (Line 7)
+- Directions: 34th Street-Hudson Yards Station (line 7)

-- To learn more: How to get on and how much it costs to enter The Vessel
+- Learn more: How to get on and how much it costs to get on The Vessel

-3. Come on up and flip out with The Edge
+3. Hop on and be amazed by The Edge

 This futuristic, arrow-shaped open-air observatory located on the 100th floor is 345 meters high and this makes it the highest open observatory in the Western Hemisphere.
 Climbing The Edge is an exhilarating experience.
-From its 700-square-meter glass terrace, you'll feel the impact of the wind and have unparalleled 360-degree panoramic views of New York.
+From its 700-square-meter glass terrace, you'll feel the impact of the wind and get unprecedented 360-degree panoramic views of New York.

 As with The Vessel, I recommend that you buy your tickets for The Edge in advance to make sure you can get in at the time you want, on the day you plan to go.